raquelcctome/eight-ball-pool-task/README.md

  1. PopulateDB - This is where is going to be created the dummy events and inserted into a new Collection _events_ of MongoDB.
 This Collection is going to be consumed by Kafka in further processing.

- 2. EventProducer - Here, raw events are going to be extracted from _events_ Collection of RawDB databse and then produced to a Kafka topic, _event-topic_ , without any modifications.
+ 2. EventProducer - Here, raw events are going to be extracted from _events_ Collection of RawDB database and then produced to a Kafka topic, _event-topic_ , without any modifications.

  3. EventConsumerProducer - This component will consume and produce Kafka topics.
 It will consume raw events from _event-topic_ topic, and then make some transformations:

-	*Uppercase user-id value from Init and InAppPurchase events *Map game-tier id, from Match event, to respective Enum
+	*Uppercase user-id value from Init and InAppPurchase events

+	*Map game-tier id, from Match event, to respective Enum

  After this transformations a Kafka Producer will send each event to one respective topic of the same name as the event-type.

- 4. EventConsumer for each Event - Each consumer will collect offsets from the respective event topic, and then bulk them into a new Collection of MongoDB database BallPoolGame.
+ 4. EventConsumer for each Event - Each consumer will collect offsets from the respective event topic, and then bulk insert them into a new Collection of MongoDB database BallPoolGame.
 Their will be three new Collections, where the transformed events will be stored by event type.

 Steps through the project
 -------------------------